oxedions/banquise/README.md

 --- START ---

 Finally, you can deploy master.
 In normal time, you will use from saltmaster 'salt "master*" state.highstate' to apply configuration or changes on the master.
-However, because this is the first install you should ssh on master and use salt-call to display all informations on what is going on, and to prevent time out of salt-minion.
+However, because this is the first install you should ssh on master and use salt-call to display all information on what is going on, and to prevent time out of salt-minion.

 ssh on master (ssh 10.1.0.1) and use when logged on master:

     salt-call state.highstate -l debug

-If it start, you can go take a coffee.
+If it starts, you can go take a coffee.
 This step is not that long, but depending of your hardware, it could take around 1 to 20 minutes.

 Once finished, exit master and from saltmaster ensure all is ok: